PriyanshuA1507/disaster-response-platform/disaster-response-platform/README.md

 - Geospatial queries use a Postgres function (`nearby_resources`)
 - Mock authentication: use `x-user` header with values like `netrunnerX`, `reliefAdmin`, `citizen1`

-## Cursor Usage
-- Most backend API routes, caching logic, and geospatial queries were generated using Cursor
-- Socket.IO real-time logic and much of the frontend were also generated with Cursor

----

 Build fast, test thoroughly, and help coordinate disaster response! 🚀